 Heroin has a reputation as a dangerous and addictive drug.
-Overcoming the grasp of heroin addiction can be difficult, but achievable.
+Overcoming the grasp of heroin addiction can be difficult, but achievable, with heroin rehab programs.

 To treat heroin addiction, we can get started right away.
 Contact The Hader Clinic for a Free 60-Minute Consultation.
 If the situation is dire, call us.
 We offer priority admission for patients in crisis.Contact us